urakubo/UNI-EM/docs/Workflow1.md

 - Set the Source Image Folder as **"[UNI-EM]/data/DNN_trainig _images"**.
 - Check the Use blank segmentation box.
 The section "Source Segmentation Folder" will be disabled.
 - Specify the Destination Dojo Folder.
-Dojo style files will be stored in this folder.
+Generated Dojo files will be stored in this folder.
 <BR>
 <p align="center">
   <img src="Images/GT_import.png" alt="Import a training image" width="600">